bio-agents/bioagents-docs/community_specific_guidelines.rst

    * Guidelines for `IFB agents <https://bioagents.readthedocs.io/en/latest/community_specific_guidelines.html#ifb-agents>`_ cover similar ground to this document, but in more detail.
    * The *bio.agents* `Curators Guide <https://bioagents.readthedocs.io/en/latest/curators_guide.html>`_ provides in-depth curation guidelines.
-   * The `bioagentsSchema documentation <https://bioagentsschema.readthedocs.io/en/latest/>`_ summarises the attributes, information model and controlled vocabularies - including the `EDAM ontology <https://edamontologydocs.readthedocs.io/en/latest/>`_ - used by *bio.agents*.
+   * The `bioagents schema documentation <https://bioagents-schema.readthedocs.io/en/latest/>`_ summarises the attributes, information model and controlled vocabularies - including the `EDAM ontology <https://edamontologydocs.readthedocs.io/en/latest/>`_ - used by *bio.agents*.
    * The `EDAM ontology documentation <https://edamontologydocs.readthedocs.io/en/latest/>`_ everything you need to know about contributing to, editing and developing EDAM.

    If you find a bug in this document, or have any questions or suggestions, please post them on `GitHub <https://github.com/bio-agents/bioagentsDocs/issues>`_.